 - Unstable cargo – While other commercial trucks haul solid materials, tanker trucks often carry cargo in liquid or gas form.
 Liquid cargo can slosh around inside the tank as the truck moves, causing balance issues that can lead to an accident.
 Other tanker trucks transport gaseous cargo.
 Those gases can expand, leak, or ignite, leading to a crash.

 - Driver errors – The Federal Motor Carrier Safety Administration (FMCSA) requires operators to obtain a special tank vehicle endorsement on their commercial driver’s licenses (CDLs).
-This endorsement should mean drivers have additional training on tanker truck safety.
+This endorsement should mean drivers have additional training on tanker truck safety in Utah.
 Victims can hold operators liable if they do not exercise caution hauling these unstable loads.